flightaware/mongotcl/README.md

 * $bson int $key $value

+Append a key and value to the bson object where the value is an integer.

+* $bson long $key $value

-Append a key and value to the bson object where the value is a number.
+Append a key and value to the bson object where the value is a long.

 * $bson double $key $value

-Append a key and value to the bson object where the value is a double-precision floating point.
+Append a key and value to the bson object where the value is a double-precision floating point value.

 * $bson bool $key $value